 LinkedIn has become a go-to source for companies of all sizes to seek out talent.
 While your profile will be similar to your resume, it is not exactly the same.
 LinkedIn is a social network where people share information.
 Besides having a profile rich in content and media, you should also use status updates to share newsworthy articles to help build your online reputation and stay connected with your network.

 Quick tips: You must have a headshot, a headline that describes what you do and a summary where you tell your story.
 But don’t stop there.
 Embed a presentation that summarizes your experience or includes testimonials.
-Have you checked out SlideShare (now owned by LinkedIn)?
-What about the LinkedIn Job Search app?
-These tools give you a better mobile LinkedIn experience.
+And use the platform to share updates and comment to gain visibility.

 3. An Easily Accessible, On-the-Go Resume